bernardo1024/Sanwaf-UI/README.md

 What is Sanwaf-ui & sanwaf-server
 ---------------------------

-Sanwaf-ui is a Sanitation Web Application Firewall that runs on the browser
+Sanwaf-ui is a Sanitation Web Application Firewall that runs on the **Browser**

-Sanwaf-server is a Sanitation Web Application Firewall.
-Sanwaf-server runs on the server
+Sanwaf-server is a Sanitation Web Application Firewall that runs on the **Server**

 Sanwaf-server & Sanwaf-ui can be used independently or together